-Painless traditional laser root treatment
+Painless conventional laser root treatment

-In the case of severely damaged teeth and frequent toothaches, root canal treatment or laser root canal treatment can be a solution.
+In case of severely damaged teeth and frequent toothaches, root canal treatment or laser root canal treatment can be a solution.
 This dental intervention is mainly aimed at saving teeth with inflamed or dead gums, which is why we use the microscope for a better visibility of the condition of the teeth and for a clear diagnosis.

-At our dental clinic, we always strive to ensure that our patients can use their own teeth for as long as possible, so whenever possible, we recommend root canal treatment instead of tooth extraction.
+At our dental clinic, we always strive to ensure that our patients can use their own teeth for as long as possible, therefore whenever possible, we recommend root canal treatment instead of tooth extraction.

-In root canal treatment, we mean the removal of the blood vessels and nerves located in the root, i.e. the pulp.
+By root canal treatment, we mean the removal of the blood vessels and nerves located in the root, i.e. the pulp.
 Our dentists then conclude the treatment with a root filling.

 What problems can be remedied with root canal treatment?

-• periodontitis, which developed due to tooth decay that was not treated in time
+- periodontitis, which developed due to tooth decay that was not treated in time

-• periodontitis caused by an injury
+- periodontitis caused by an injury

-• tooth decay that developed as a result of a previous filling
+- tooth decay that developed as a result of a previous filling

-• inflammation of a healthy tooth, which has been overloaded due to the absence of a tooth on the opposite side
+- inflammation of a healthy tooth, which has been overloaded due to the absence of a tooth on the opposite side

 Steps of root canal treatment

-2. Based on the recordings, the contents of the dental cavity will be removed through a small opening.
+- Based on the recordings, the contents of the dental cavity will be removed through a small opening.
 This is a completely painless dental procedure!

-3. The infected chamber wall (the inner wall of the dental cavity) is removed and the opening is disinfected with a bacteria-killing laser.
+- The infected chamber wall (the inner wall of the dental cavity) is removed and the opening is disinfected with a bacteria-killing laser.

-4. To eliminate the inflammation that causes the toothache, a medicated filling is placed in the cavity for a few days.
+- To eliminate the inflammation that causes the toothache, a medicated filling is placed in the cavity for a few days.

-5. During the next visit to the dentist, a rubber-like filling (gutta-percha) is inserted into the root canal, which hermetically seals the inside of the tooth, thereby preventing further bacteria from entering.
+- During the next visit to the dentist, a rubber-like filling (gutta-percha) is inserted into the root canal, which hermetically seals the inside of the tooth, thereby preventing further bacteria from entering.

-6. Finally, the dentist places an external filling or crown on the tooth based on the size of the hole.
+- Finally, the dentist places an external filling or crown on the tooth based on the size of the hole.

 Misconceptions